ebikatsudon/VTubeStudio/Recording-Streaming-with-OBS.md

 Make sure you have actually turned on the Virtual Webcam in VTube Studio.
 Go to the camera settings in VTube Studio and check if `"Activate Virtual Webcam"` is on.

+### OBS cannot capture VTube Studio

+Try starting both OBS and VTS as admin.
+For more info on how to do that check out [this page](https://github.com/DenchiSoft/VTubeStudio/wiki/Starting-as-Admin).

+Also, some apps like **"RTSS Rivatuner"** can prevent OBS from capturing certain apps like VTube Studio.

 ### My Game-Capture or Spout2 Capture doesn't work!

 Make sure OBS is running as admin.